POOYASP2/make-file-pratice/exercise03/README.md

 Questions:

 * What is the purpose of all the rules in this Makefile?
+    Generate program binary file from `main.c`, `math_operations.c` and `string_operations.c`

 * Explain what the %.o: %.c rule does.
+    Set target of a o file for each c file. ( main.o: main.c)

 * What does the clean rule do, and when would you use it?
+    Here, clean command remove all object files and our final target binary file.
+We must use this command when we want to clean our directory from previous make command output.